What is the Flute?

 The flute is one of the most popular instruments in the band or orchestra.
+As a member of the woodwind group, it is an aerophone, or reedless wind instrument.
 It has a beautiful mellow tone and is a lead instrument, often carrying the melody.

 Here's an example of flute music:

 Here are some of our favorite flute performances and a few flute tips and tricks.